 /etc/netdata/edit-config stream.conf) and set these:

-stream.conf on master, to enable receiving metrics from slaves using the API key.
+stream.conf on the parent, to enable receiving metrics from its child nodes using the API key.

 If you used many API keys, you can add one such section for each API key.

 When done, restart Netdata on the parent node.
 It is now ready to receive metrics.

 health enabled by default = auto will still trigger